wp-plugins/lightbox-plus/readme.txt

  * Fixed use WP Caption option.
 Works with singles images and WordPress built in galleries now.
  * Fixed text links getting lightboxed even of option is not set.
  * Fixed many small issues and text errors.
+* Added class check for php html dom classes to prevent stomping on other plugins using the class.
+* Updated ColorBox to version 1.3.20
+ * Added temporary workaround for jQuery-UI 1.8 bug (http://bugs.jquery.com/ticket/12273)
+ * Added *.jpe extension to the list of image types.

 = 2.4.6 =
 * Fixed PHP 5 comment bug that got reintroduced into plugin

 = 2.4.5 =
 * Updated compatibility with WordPress 3.3
-* Updated ColorBox to verion 1.3.19
+* Updated ColorBox to version 1.3.19
  * Fixed bug related to using the 'fixed' property.
  * Optimized the setup procedure to be more efficient.
  * Removed $.colorbox.init() as it will no longer be needed (will self-init when called).